 4. Make Your Plan

-Search for the recipes that you plan to make in cookbooks, online, or with a meal planning service like The Six O’Clock Scramble.
-Think about if there are ways to save time and effort by making extras to be eaten as leftovers, used in another dish (e.g., leftover rice can become fried rice or leftover protein can become fillings for paninis or mixed into pasta sauce), or frozen for another week.
+Search for the recipes that you plan to make in cookbooks, online, or with a meal planning service like The Scramble.
+Think about if there are ways to save time and effort by making extras to be eaten as leftovers, used in another dish (e.g., leftover rice can become fried rice, leftover protein can become fillings for paninis or mixed into pasta sauce, and leftover vegetables can be added to sauces, salads, chimichangas, or sandwiches), or frozen for another week.

 5. Make Your Shopping List and Organize it by Grocery Store Section

-When you get home from the grocery store, take 30 minutes to an hour to pre-prep food to make cooking easier during the week.
+When you get home from the grocery store, consider taking 30 minutes to an hour to pre-prep food to make cooking easier during the week.
 Pre-prep can include chopping vegetables, grating cheese, or mixing up marinades.
 This is a great activity to get the whole family to help with!
-(The Scramble helps you to know what pre-prep steps you can take each week with our Do Ahead and Delegate options for each recipe.)

 7. Post the Plan